core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 If security is required, CoAP group communication as described in this specification MUST use Group OSCORE.
 In particular, a CoAP group as defined in {{sec-groupdef}} and using secure group communication is associated to an OSCORE security group, which includes:

-* All members of the CoAP group, i.e. the CoAP endpoints configured to receive CoAP group messages sent to the particular group and -- in case of IP multicast transport -- are listening to the group's multicast IP address on the group's UDP port.
+* All members of the CoAP group, i.e., the CoAP endpoints configured to receive CoAP group messages sent to the particular group and -- in case of IP multicast transport -- are listening to the group's multicast IP address on the group's UDP port.

 * All further CoAP endpoints configured only as CoAP clients, that may send CoAP group requests to the CoAP group.